nasaharvest/timl/omniglot/README.md

 # Grouped Omniglot

 Task-Informed Meta-Learning applied to the [Omniglot dataset](https://github.com/brendenlake/omniglot).
-This dataset must be downloaded into the [data folder](data).
+This dataset must be downloaded into the [omniglot folder](omniglot).

 ### Getting started